rbaltrusch/file_management_gui/CONTRIBUTING.md

 run_tests
 ```

+Please make sure that all tests still pass after your contribution.
+If code changes are implemented on your branch, please also commit new tests or update existing tests, if applicable.

 ### Linter

 To run the linter on all m-files in the repository, run the following commands in MATLAB: